dsoft02/alx-low_level_programming/0x00-hello_world/README.md

 [6-size.c](./6-size.c) - C program that prints the size of various types on the computer it is compiled and run on.

+[100-intel](./100-intel) - script that generates the assembly code (Intel syntax) of a C code and save it in an output file.